 You can buy your Gardaland tickets on the Gardaland website.

 Good To Know: You must choose your date when you buy your tickets.

 Good To Know: On our most recent trip, I purchased my tickets through the Gardaland site and had some trouble getting my tickets to download on my phone (or computer), but I was eventually able to get them by connecting to faster WI-FI.

 Alternatively, you can use GetYourGuide to purchase your tickets.
-I just looked at the prices, and they’re the same as on the Gardaland site, but you do need to purchase two tickets to get the deal.
+I just looked at the prices, and they’re slightly less expensive than the Gardaland site, but you do need to purchase two tickets to get the deal.